 We encourage our parents to get involved in Westview.
 We want to work with you to foster the best possible academic, social, and personal success for your child.

-The association provides many opportunities for involvement, and it helps raise funds to support the school and its valuable programs.
+The association provides many opportunities for involvement, and it helps raise funds to support the valuable program.

 Parent-to-Parent Support Group Meetings

 The Help Group’s ongoing P2P (Parent to Parent) Support Groups are free, monthly meet-ups for parents and caregivers.
 These meetings are a safe place to share, gain valuable information, advice, and resources, and benefit from the experiences and support of others.
 There are two meeting options:

 Under The Help Group and Advance LA, these monthly P2P Support Group meetings are for parents of teens and young adults with diverse challenges.
 The meetings are facilitated by Advance LA’s Director of Community Outreach, Jeri Rochman, JD, MS, who is a Life Skills Coach, National Board Certified Counselor, and Certified Parent Educator.
 The dates change each month.
 To inquire about the next meeting and to RSVP, click here or contact Xenia at email@example.com.

 The Help Group and Kids Like Me also offer monthly P2P Support Group meetings for parents raising a child or teen with autism spectrum disorder or other special needs.
 At these meetings, parents will gain valuable information, learn new coping strategies, and hear about valuable community resources.
 Meetings take place the second Wednesday of every month at The Help Group’s Autism Center in Sherman Oaks.
 To RSVP, click here or contact Nicole at firstname.lastname@example.org.